AlyssaJuarez221/Customer-Segmentation/README.md

 ## Overview
-In this project I use a grocery stores customer data in order to cluster customers into groups.
+In this project I use Kmeans, Kmodes and Agglomerative Clustering in order to divide a dataset of grocery store customers into different groups.
+In doing so It allows a compamy to understand who is buying what products and allows companies to more accurately cater to their customer base.

   ### Data
   * Type: Numerical & categorical
-  * Instances:
+  * Instances: 2240
-  * Features:
+  * Features: 29

   ## Models
   * K-modes
   * K-means
-  * Hierarchal
+  * Agglomerative Clustering

   ## Performance Comparison
  TBD

   ## Overview of files in repo
-  * Data - Contains the data used
+  * Cleaning - Cleaning of the Dataset
+  * K-means - K-means algorithm
-  *
+  * K-modes - K-modes algorithm
+  * Agglomerative Clustering - Agglomerative Clustering algorithm

   ## software setup
   * numpy